composewell/streamly/MAINTAINING.md

     * Make sure CI configs include last three major releases of GHC in CI testing.
     * Update `tested-with` field
     * Make sure all dependency bounds are correct

+* _Update changelog & Version_:

+    * Change the `Unreleased` section at the top of changelog file to the new release version number.
+Using `Unreleased` instead of the next release number for unreleased changes is important.
+First, we do not know the next release number in advance, it could be a major or minor release.
+      Second, if we use the next release number instead, then when adding a new change to the changelog, at one look we cannot know whether the release number on top is unreleased or released.

+    * Make sure all the bug fixes being included in this release are marked with a target release on github.
+So that users can search by release if they want.
     * Bump the package version

 * _Upload_: